shaik1002/biggitlabbomb/doc/user/project/working_with_projects.md

 1. On the left sidebar, select **Search or go to**.
 1. Select **Explore**.

 On the left sidebar, **Projects** is selected.
-A list of all projects for the instance is displayed.
+On the right, the list shows all projects for the instance.

-If you are not authenticated, the list shows public projects only.
+If you are not authenticated, then the list shows public projects only.

 ## View projects you are a member of